The Wisconsin Story

 Schaefer Mammoth Discovery

 The Schaefer mammoth discovery began in 1964, when a farmer by the name of Frank Schaefer had hired a man to cut a drainage tile ditch through his field.
 While excavating the ditch, the contractor hit something that literally knocked him off his feet.
-Remarkably he had banged into the end of a woolly mammoth’s femur.
+Remarkably, he had banged into the end of a woolly mammoth’s femur.
 A little more digging revealed tusk fragments.

-Dan Joyce used Sander’s map almost 30 years later, in 1991, to relocate the site on the Schaefer farm.
+At the time, Phil Sander, a local amateur archaeologist, sketched a detailed map of the site, and Mr. Schaefer donated the bones to the Kenosha Public Museum.Dan Joyce used Sander’s map almost 30 year’s later, in 1991, to relocate the site on the Schaefer farm.
 After about 18 months of painstaking work, he and his team of volunteers discovered the nearly complete remains of the oldest known mammoth believed to have been butchered by humans with tools east of the Mississippi River.
 The Schaefer mammoth was 80 percent complete.

 “The mammoth had died near the edge of a lake formed by glacier melt.
 Because it died thousands of years before the advent of bows and arrows, it was likely killed by Paleo-Indians wielding thrusting spears,” Joyce explained.